defano/wyldcard/README.md

 The table below lists special values that are treated as _constants_ in the language; any unquoted use of these terms evaluates to the specified value.

 Any single-word unquoted literal that is not a language keyword or an in-scope variable will be interpreted as though it were a quoted string literal.
-For example, `put neat into x` is equivalent to `put "neat" into x` (unless a variable named `neat` is in scope, in which case the variable's value will be assumed).
+For example, `put neat into x` is equivalent to `put "neat" into x` (unless a variable named `neat` is in scope, in which case the variable's value will be used assumed).
 Multi-word unquoted literals are never allowed in WyldCard (e.g., `put hello world` results in a syntax error).

 Constant     | Value
 -------------|---------------------------------------